adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 Every entry inside the array must point to a file that [exports an ace command](https://github.com/adonisjs/core/blob/develop/commands/GenerateKey.ts).
 Or it can export an [additional array of commands](https://github.com/adonisjs/core/blob/develop/commands/index.ts).

-The first entry `./commands` is reference to the commands directory of your project.
+The first entry, `./commands` is a reference to the commands directory of your project.
 Files inside this directory are scanned and registered as commands.

 ## Creating a new command